VCL3D/360Vision/SingleImageDepthMetrics/README.md

 The script was used for calculating the Depth Estimation errors presented in:

-N. Zioulis, A. Karakottas, D. Zarpalas, P. Daras, "OmniDepth: Dense Depth Estimation for Indoors Spherical Panoramas", European Conference on Computer Vision (ECCV), Munich, Germany, 8 – 14 September 2018
+N. Zioulis, A. Karakottas, D. Zarpalas, P. Daras, "_OmniDepth: Dense Depth Estimation for Indoors Spherical Panoramas_", European Conference on Computer Vision (ECCV), Munich, Germany, 8 – 14 September 2018

 Unfortunately, we identified a bug in the script before uploading it.